-If your considering investing on a fiberglass or vinyl liner pool but aren’t sure which to choose, we can help you make the best choice for your budget and needs.
+If you’re considering investing on a fiberglass or vinyl liner pool but aren’t sure which to choose, we can help you make the best choice for your budget and needs.
 Yes we are 3 Day Pools and we specialize in fiberglass pools but we know pools and want to help you make an informed decision.

 The following comparisons will outline the pros and cons you need to know before making a decision: